 Day 15 - The Bergen Railroad to Oslo

-We leave Bergen by train for a magnificent journey on Northern Europe's highest railroad line, the Bergen Railroad.
-The train climbs high above the tree line across some of the most remote areas of western Norway before descending through pastures to the elegant city of Oslo.
+We leave Bergen by train and embark on a magnificent journey on Northern Europe's highest railroad line, the Bergen Railroad.
+The train climbs high above the tree line and crosses through some of the most remote areas of western Norway before descending through pastures to the elegant city of Oslo.
 After checking in at the hotel, spend some time enjoying the sites of the city before rejoining the group for your Farewell Dinner.Overnight Oslo.
 (B, D)

 Day 16 - Tour Conclusion

-Today you are free to make your own way home.
-A group transfer is provided to the Oslo airport for flights departing after 2pm.
+Your Arctic adventure concludes after breakfast this morning.
+A group transfer is provided to Oslo Airport for flights departing after 2 p.m.
 (B)

 Train and Hotel Accommodations